Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Abductions/Part 3.md

 **Lucas**: (straightening up) “I’ll keep that in mind.
 Thanks.”

 Anya takes Lucas into the forest, where she was abducted, and found quartz.
-___
-**Viktor**: "How's Elena?"

-**Lucas**: "She's too distressed to be interviewed."

-Lucas deduces that Viktor and Elena are in love, because Elena is wearing an Aluminium ring that Viktor bought from Anya.
-They hide their nightly visits to the forest under alien abduction, so they won't be found out.

-Viktor admits being engaged to Elena, but asks Lucas to keep it a secret.
-___
-The conspiracy theorist has been camping outside the old man's house, and tells Lucas that the old man visits the forest at night.

-___
-The old man confesses that he is scared of aliens.
-When he wakes up in the morning, he sees his furnitures rearranged.
-He hopes Lucas can help him.
-___